tieto-peralkim/vacationer-frontend-031023/README.md

-Vacation app
+# Vacation app

+-CRUD operations for vacations
+-holidays calendar with team filtering
-All timestamps are in UTC timezone.
+-sends notifications to Slack of upcoming holidays -admin features: CRUD-functions for users and teams -All timestamps are in UTC timezone.
-Selected holidays set the time of date stamp to 12:00:00 o'clock UTC.

-TODO:
+## TODO:
-Smarter way for the calendar excluded dates.
+**calendar**
+* calendar filtering (all workers/workers on holiday) **holiday picker list**
+* filter past holidays by amount/time (eg last 10 holidays)
-How to add/edit old holidays?
+* How to add/edit old holidays?
 Do they matter?
-If you edit holiday which is partly in past, it gives wrong error message if new dates are in the past.
+* If you edit holiday which is partly in past, it gives wrong error message if new dates are in the past.

-* tags for work teams
+**holiday datepicker**
+* count the average by team
+**new sections**
-* personal settings (calendar colors, default tags)
+* personal settings (calendar colors)
-* calendar filtering (all workers/workers on holiday/based on tag)